 - an action which started in the past and continues up to the present.
-She has worked here for five years. - an action which happened at an unstated time in the past and its results are visible in the present.
+Liz has known Amy since 2010. - an action which happened at an unstated time in the past and its results are visible in the present.
 She has finished her essay.
 (When?
 It's not important.
 We can see that she wrote the essay.) - experiences.
 Max has tried sushi once.